Omkar88799/India_Census_analysis_SQL_project/README.md

-India Census Analysis Project Documentation
+# India Census Analysis Project

 Introduction:
 The India Census Analysis Project is aimed at extracting meaningful insights from the India Census data using SQL (Structured Query Language).